About

 Online Gallery for Art Collection

-The contemporary art collection which is exhibited at the Yuen Campus in Hong Kong, comprises artworks from global artists including those from the U.S., Hong Kong, China, Japan, Korea and India, to name a few.
+The contemporary art collection which is exhibited at the UChicago Campus in Hong Kong, comprises artworks from global artists including those from the U.S., Hong Kong, China, Japan, Korea and India, to name a few.

 Click on the names of artists below to view the art collection.